ympaik87/rfu/README.md

 ```

 ![Result Image2](doc/Single_Result_2fa4d62-0_0_c-190812_135311_(new).jpg)
-It is composed of 4 images, and one data table.
+It is composed of 4 images, a heatmap, and one data table.

 * Original: the original image from camera with cropping area as a red rectangle
 * Gray: the 2D density plot from cropped image with sum of RGB
 * Reference: the reference image for locating wells
 * Processed Result: the result image with objects with well location
-* Data table: table of RFU values, which are sum of RGB, corresponding to their well location
+* Data table: table of RFU values, which are sum of RGB, corresponding to their
+  well location
+* Heatmap: show each RFUs devided by the mean of the 16well RFUs in order to
+  visualize their uniformity.

 Similary, you can generate the image result with previous algorithm